RobertJDReid/bamCol/README.md

 Given a chromosomal position or positions, the script extracts base calls from a bam file of mapped sequence reads.
 Output is a CSV table listing the read IDs, base calls, mapping quality, strand, and other information.
-A positions list is automatically divided among available processor cores for parallel processing. bamCol is useful for inspecting allele composition, verifying variant calls, or extracting read-level evidence at specific coordinates.
+A positions list is automatically divided among available processor cores for parallel processing.
+`bamCol` is useful for inspecting allele composition, verifying variant calls, or extracting read-level evidence at specific coordinates.
 The output file can be used to track SNP outcomes along specific reads providing evidence for strand exchanges or other chromosomal alterations.
+By default, only primary alignment reads are returned.
+Options are available to include secondary and supplemental read information.

 ---